News Archive

 Private-Label CMBS and CRE CLOs

-• Two private-label transactions totaling $1.1 billion priced last week:
+Five transactions totaling $3.8 billion priced last week:

-• SASB AAA spreads were also unchanged, ranging from +136 to +160, depending on property type.
-They narrowed from +160 to +188 at the start of the year.
+• SASB AAA spreads were wider by 10 bps, ranging from +135 to +145, depending on property type.

 Agency CMBS

-• Agency issuance totaled $2 billion last week, consisting of $1.4 billion in Freddie-K and Multi-PC transactions, $475.8 million in Fannie DUS, and $83.1 million in Ginnie transactions.
+• Agency issuance totaled $2.2 billion last week, consisting of $1.2 billion in Freddie K and Multi-PC transactions, $623.8 million of Fannie DUS, and $279.7 million of Ginnie transactions.

-• Agency issuance for the year is $25.8 billion, 4% lower than the $26.8 billion for the same period last year.
+• Agency issuance for the year totaled $26.7 billion, 24% higher than the $21.6 billion for the same period last year.

 The Economy, the Fed, and Rates…